 Exposure to loud noises or explosions (acoustic trauma)

-Other causes of tinnitus include middle ear infections Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear.
+Tinnitus can also be a symptom in people with middle ear infections Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear.
 Acute otitis media often occurs in people with a cold or allergies.
 The infected ear is painful.
 Doctors examine the eardrum... read more , disorders that block the ear canal Objects in the Ear Objects in the ear can be removed by flushing the ear canal with sterile water or saline or using suction, forceps, or other tools.
 If the foreign body cannot easily be removed, a referral to... read more (such as an external ear infection [external otitis], excessive ear wax, or foreign bodies), problems with the eustachian tube (which connects the middle ear and the back of the nose) due to allergies or other causes of obstruction, otosclerosis (a disorder of excess bone growth in the middle ear), and temporomandibular disorders Temporomandibular Disorders The temporomandibular joints are the connections between the temporal bones of the skull and the lower jawbone (mandible).
 There are two temporomandibular joints, one on each side of the face... read more .
 An uncommon but serious cause is a vestibular schwannoma Vestibular Schwannoma A vestibular schwannoma (also known as an acoustic neuroma) is a noncancerous (benign) tumor that originates in the cells that wrap around the vestibular nerve (Schwann cells).
 These tumors... read more , a noncancerous (benign) tumor of part of the nerve leading from the inner ear.

 Objective tinnitus usually involves noise from blood vessels near the ear.
 In such cases, the sound comes with each beat of the pulse (pulsatile).
 Causes include